Click here to review a list of the Founding Trustees.

 Many of the founding trustees of the Community Foundation have passed away.
 Some have quietly retired from active community involvement, but some are still as visible and active in community affairs as ever.
 Their efforts illustrate that our generation, like all others, benefits from the hard work, dreams and investments of people we may never know and initiatives that have long been forgotten.
 (Pictured at right are founding trustees and spouses: Buford Plemmons, Ray Chamberlain, Bob Everitt, Charles Patchen, Emily Patchen, Margaret Webber, and Donald Webber.)

 The $25,000 bequest left by Mrs. Ludlow has given rise to a foundation that recently received a multi-million dollar bequest from Doyle and Luvesta Jones of Berthoud, pictured at left.
 Memorial funds, large and small, have been established to carry on the memory of loved ones.
 The Community Foundation has served as the infrastructure for building projects like Inspiration Playground and as the platform for launching new nonprofits like Project Smile and CHAMP.
-And all these years later, the Lincoln Center is undergoing a major renovation with the help of a distribution of almost $500,000 from the Community Foundation.
+And as the Lincoln Center celebrated its 35th anniversary, it completed a major renovation with the help of a distribution of almost $500,000 from the Community Foundation.

 Foundations tend to have the special quality of helping us to honor our heritage while looking to the future.
 They encourage us to dream, to contemplate possibilities and to be a part of something bigger than ourselves.
 Most of what the Community Foundation does is very quiet and behind the scenes.
 The majority of people in our region may never even know it exists, but everyone in our community has been touched by its work and its many generous donors.
-Reflecting on what those founding trustees and donors initiated thirty-five years ago and the impact their efforts have had should be an encouragement to all of us in this season of giving.
-The only things that truly last are the ones we give away.
+Reflecting on what those founding trustees and donors initiated many

 Take a trip down memory lane as you watch this video, which recognizes the vision and commitment of the founding trustees.